charliejhorn/Dev-at-Deakin/apps/frontend/README.md

-# CogWorks Frontend
+# Dev@Deakin Frontend

-Welcome to the CogWorks Workshop Management System frontend!
-This project is built using Next.js and React, providing a modern and efficient user interface for managing workshops.
+Welcome to the Dev@Deakin frontend!
+This project is built using Next.js and React, providing a modern and efficient user interface for connecting with staff and students at Deakin University.

 ## Getting Started